 Program referrals to families can temporarily reduce the cost of living.
-Such referrals include the Home Improvement Programs, food banks, job training, scholarship programs, medical, youth, and senior programs.
-Strengthening families economically, supporting single-parent families, female heads of households, and lowering the cost of living will reduce household poverty in the City.
+Such referrals include the Home Improvement Programs, food banks, job training, scholarship programs, medical, youth and senior programs.
+Strengthening families, supporting single parent families, female head of households, and keeping costs down will reduce household poverty in the City.

 Even with referrals and a strong local economy, low wages are a concern.
 ACS estimates the City's 2016 poverty level is 13.4%.
-Lower education levels, race, sex, and the number of female heads of households help explain the number of poverty-level families.
+Lower education levels, race, sex and the number of female head of household help explain number of poverty-level families.

 In 2017, men made approximately 1.33 times more than female employees.
-In Colorado, the average male salary was \$68,531 while the average female salary was \$51,692.
-The Adams County Housing Needs Assessment states: "Single female head of households with no husband present are more likely to be in poverty than married-couple families.
+In Colorado, the average male salary was \$68,531 while the average female salary was \$51,692.12 The Adams County Housing Needs Assessment states: "Single female head of households with no husband present are more likely to be in poverty than married couple families.
 The poverty rate was 10.3 percent for all families in the County, but female-headed households with no husband present had a 25.4 percent poverty rate.
 Families were also more likely to be in poverty with related children under 18 years living in the home."

 In Commerce City, the 2012-2016 Median Earnings by Education Attainment demonstrated residents with less than a high school diploma made \$29,219.
 A resident with some college made 35% more, and a resident with a bachelor's degree made 78% more than a resident with less than a high school diploma.
-Commerce City has an overall 19% percent dropout rate and is the third-highest of most other places in the area.
-The area within the City with the highest rate is Derby Neighborhood with a 39% percent dropout rate.
-Fewer than 6 percent of those in the city's historic city have a bachelor's degree or higher, while more than 32 percent of those in the northern range of Commerce City have a bachelor's degree.
+Commerce City has an overall 19% percent dropout rate and is the third highest of most other places in the area.
+The area within the City with the highest rate is Derby Neighborhood with a 39% percent dropout rate.13 Approximately 77% of City residents have an education level of less than a Bachelor's Degree.